-RAMP has three lanes, each designed to help streamline the process depending on your appeal type.
+The three review lanes are each designed to help streamline the process depending on your appeal type.
 Choosing the best review lane for your appeal is essential to having it processed correctly.

 Lane 1.
 Higher Level Review.
 This lane is for cases that do not have any new evidence and are fairly straightforward.
 If the VA made an error and the evidence in the claim clearly proves their error, then this is the lane for you.
 Difference of interpretation/opinion can also be processed in this lane, however, if you are disagreeing with a standard VA interpretation that they use regularly across the board, a higher level of appeal may still be needed.
 The majority of appeals that do not have new evidence will be processed correctly in this lane.

 To apply to this lane, submit VA Form 20-0996.
 You must submit this form within 1-year of the VA’s last decision on the issues being appealed.